xnor-gate/shibboleth_bot/README.md

 ## Playing on Discord

 You can play on the [Shibboleth discord server](https://discord.com/invite/TmHxFfG).
-If you don't have a Discord account, just click the invite and type in a name to show for you.
-Discord asks for your e-mail to link your account, but you can ignore this by clicking outside the prompt.
+Just click the link, accept the invite, and type in a name to show for you.
+If Discord asks for your e-mail to link your account, you can ignore this by clicking outside the prompt.

 The bot automatically sends players their secret words and resolves guesses.
 Write `!help` to see the list of bot commands.
 You can play with your friends online at any time.
 If the Shibboleth user doesn't appear as online under "Bot", it must be  down -- please let the maintainer know.